 Part of the fun of leading engineering teams at one of the most promising and fastest-rising startups in digital commerce is the breakneck pace of innovation you get to experience with a prime front-row seat.

-Recently, fabric marched into a new vertical by introducing fabric Marketplace, a vital product offering that opens up sizable opportunities for our mid-market and enterprise customers.
+Recently, fabric marched into a new vertical by introducing fabric Dropship, a vital product offering that opens up sizable opportunities for our mid-market and enterprise customers.
 My teams developed new commerce APIs and released a host of additional features for our current product lineup as well.

 However, our next initiative is about to raise the bar higher.
 With our newest breakthrough, fabric is taking a major step forward by creating a first-of-its-kind data orchestration platform for commerce.
 By using a dynamic API mesh and a low-code/no-code workflow engine, companies will soon be able to instantly connect and integrate platforms like Shopify, Magento, and Salesforce with any e-commerce platform, service, module, or API of their choice.